mehulagg/gitlab/doc/user/project/merge_requests/reviews/index.md

 The merge request sidebar contains the branch reference for the source branch used to contribute changes for this merge request.

-To copy the branch reference into your clipboard, click the **Copy branch name** button (**{copy-to-clipboard}**) in the right sidebar.
-Use it to checkout the branch locally via command line by running `git checkout <branch-name>`.
+To copy the branch reference into your clipboard, select the **Copy branch name** button (**{copy-to-clipboard}**) in the right sidebar.
+Use it to checkout the branch locally from the command line by running `git checkout <branch-name>`.

 ### Checkout merge requests locally through the `head` ref

 A merge request contains all the history from a repository, plus the additional commits added to the branch associated with the merge request.
-Here's a few ways to checkout a merge request locally.
+Here's a few ways to check out a merge request locally.

-You can checkout a merge request locally even if the source project is a fork (even a private fork) of the target project.
+You can check out a merge request locally even if the source project is a fork (even a private fork) of the target project.

 This relies on the merge request `head` ref (`refs/merge-requests/:iid/head`) that is available for each merge request.
-It allows checking out a merge request via its ID instead of its branch.
+It allows checking out a merge request by using its ID instead of its branch.

 [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/223156) in GitLab
 13.4, 14 days after a merge request gets closed or merged, the merge request `head` ref is deleted.
-This means that the merge request is not available for local checkout via the merge request `head` ref anymore.
+This means that the merge request isn't available for local checkout from the merge request `head` ref anymore.
 The merge request can still be re-opened.
 If the merge request's branch exists, you can still check out the branch, as it isn't affected.